eonx-com/easy-monorepo/packages/EasyPipeline/docs/middleware_providers.md

 # What's a pipeline?

 If you're not familiar with the Pipeline Design Pattern we recommend you to have a look at this [documentation][1].
-In this package the "tasks or stages" are represented by the `LoyaltyCorp\EasyPipeline\Interfaces\MiddlewareInterface`.
+In this package the "tasks or stages" are represented by the `EonX\EasyPipeline\Interfaces\MiddlewareInterface`.
 So the pipelines created using this package will allow you to process input data through a collection of middleware.
-The only way to define the middleware each pipeline will use is via `LoyaltyCorp\EasyPipeline\Interfaces\MiddlewareProviderInterface`.
+The only way to define the middleware each pipeline will use is via `EonX\EasyPipeline\Interfaces\MiddlewareProviderInterface`.

 # How MiddlewareProviders work?

-Each middleware provider must be an instance of the `LoyaltyCorp\EasyPipeline\Interfaces\MiddlewareProviderInterface`, this interface defines one simple method `getMiddlewareList(): array`.
+Each middleware provider must be an instance of the `EonX\EasyPipeline\Interfaces\MiddlewareProviderInterface`, this interface defines one simple method `getMiddlewareList(): array`.
 The objective of this method is to return a list of middleware to use within a pipeline instance.